sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/administration_and_security_of_code_insights.md

 ## Code Insights Site Configuration

-While the default configuration is approproate for most deployments, in the site configuration there are values that allow admins more control over the rate at which insights runs in the background.
+While the default configuration is appropriate for most deployments, in the site configuration there are values that allow admins more control over the rate at which insights runs in the background.
 Raising these values will increase the speed at which insights are populated however will it cause insights to consume more system resources.
-Care should be taken when changing these values and it is recomended to update them in small increments.
+Care should be taken when changing these values and it is recommended to update them in small increments.

 - `insights.historical.worker.rateLimit` - Maximum number of historical Code Insights data frames that may be analyzed per second.
 - `insights.query.worker.rateLimit` - Maximum number of Code Insights queries initiated per second on a worker node.